xxxliu95/DGNet/README.md

 This repository contains the official Pytorch implementation of Semi-supervised Meta-learning with Disentanglement for Domain-generalised Medical Image Segmentation (accepted by [MICCAI 2021](https://miccai2021.org/en/)).

 The repository is created by [Xiao Liu](https://github.com/xxxliu95), [Spyridon Thermos](https://github.com/spthermo), [Alison O'Neil](https://www.eng.ed.ac.uk/about/people/dr-alison-oneil), and [Sotirios A. Tsaftaris](https://www.eng.ed.ac.uk/about/people/dr-sotirios-tsaftaris), as a result of the collaboration between [The University of Edinburgh](https://www.eng.ed.ac.uk/) and [Canon Medical Systems Europe](https://eu.medical.canon/).
+You are welcome to visity our group website: [vios.s](https://vios.science/)

 # System Requirements
 * Pytorch 1.5.1 or higher with GPU support